Lauti245/CiberSec/Algoritmos/FTP.md

 puerto 21

-1. Old version allow to get in with "anonymous"
+1. Old versions allow to get in with "anonymous"
 3.